matestack/matestack-ui-core/docs/guides/100-tutorial/09_custom_vue_js_components.md

 end
 ```

 Our Vue.js component renders a div containing a paragraph and a list.
 The paragraph contains some text and a button.
 We set a `v-on:click` event handler like you would normally do in Vue.js with its shorter version `@click`.
 This means the button will call the `addActivity` method from its corresponding Vue.js component.
-In the list below we assume that our javascript Vue.js component has an `activities` array.
+In the list below we assume that our JavaScript Vue.js component has an `activities` array.
 We loop over it, again using Vue.js directives and display each activity with a button labelled 'Remove' which calls `deleteActivity(index)` if clicked.

-Like stated above, a `Matestack::Ui::VueJsComponent` requires a javascript counterpart.
+Like stated above, a `Matestack::Ui::VueJsComponent` requires a JavaScript counterpart.
 Inside we define a Vue.js component and give it a name.
 The name needs to equal the name we defined in our ruby component at the top with `vue_js_component_name`.
-This settings is necessary in order to connect the javascript component with our ruby component.
+This settings is necessary in order to connect the JavaScript component with our ruby component.
 Let's create it aside our ruby component in `app/matestack/components/persons/activity.js`

 ```javascript